jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 ### OS X

-There official [preview of OpenJDK for OS X](http://jdk7.java.net/macportpreview/) lags behind, but you can get the current builds from the [openjdk-osx-build](http://code.google.com/p/openjdk-osx-build/) project.
+The official [preview of OpenJDK for OS X](http://jdk7.java.net/macportpreview/) lags behind, but you can get the current builds from the [openjdk-osx-build](http://code.google.com/p/openjdk-osx-build/) project.
 The build you want is currently labeled "OpenJDK-OSX-1.7-x64-u2-b21", but any future build labeled "1.7"